 To remove a directory, type

-To remove ALL files in the current directory whose name begins with costdata
+To remove ALL files in the current directory whose name begins with costdata, type

 Redirecting Input and Output